 I give tremendous credit towards the professional skilled and caring teachers.
 The interaction between students, parents, and teachers is simply awesome!
 The lines of communication are effective and it extends even further if should the student desires extra help.

 My daughter Kyra is a high school student in the tenth grade.
 She independently follows her course schedule accordingly.
-Kyra maneuvers her workload quite well on her own with the reassurance of knowing that I as her coach mentor is nearby if should she require assistance.
+Kyra maneuvers her workload quite well on her own with the reassurance of knowing that I as her Leaning Coach and mentor am nearby if should she require assistance.

 Kyra is a very confident and an excellent student.
 Her grades are phenomenal!
 I love being a part of her education.
 This opportunity for having to experience an alternative education has built an even deeper appreciation for me.

 On a day-to-day basis I am actively involved.
 I gather with Kyra weekly to plan in advance her goals towards higher education.
 We are able to measure the outcomes as she completes one task after another.